top of page

 Please Note:

-This is not a course in aesthetics, art appreciation, or developing cultivated taste.
-Nor is it an intellectual breakdown of classical philosophy—though we will weave in some of these concepts as part of the practice itself.
+This is not a course in aesthetics or art appreciation.
+Nor is it an intellectual breakdown of classical philosophy, though we will weave in some of these concepts as part of the practice itself.

 Join Us: